Matej Mohorič: Career

 In July 2019, he was named in the startlist for the 2019 Tour de France.

 He participated in the 2020 Tour de France and the 2021 Tour de France, garnering two stage wins in the 2021 Tour after crashing out of the Giro two months before.
 His second victory came the day after a police raid on the Bahrain Victorious hotel stemming from allegations of doping; Mohorič celebrated his win by 'zipping' his lips, adding in a post-race interview, "At the end of the day I’ve got nothing to hide.
 I don’t care too much."

 In 2022, Mohorič won the Milan-San Remo monument, attacking on the descent of the Poggio using a dropper seatpost.
 He defeated Jonas Vingegaard to win the 2022 CRO Race.

+He won stage 19 of the 2023 Tour de France in a photo finish with Kasper Asgreen, by a margin of 0.004 seconds.
+He later received praise for his interview after the race, in which he talked about the cruel nature of professional cycling.

+After the Tour, Mohoric rode the 2023 Tour de Pologne, where he won stage 2 and took the leader's jersey.
+Heading into the final stage, Mohoric was tied for the overall lead with João Almeida.
+During the stage, Mohoric won an intermediate sprint, gaining bonus seconds and winning the overall by a single second.

+In October 2023, Mohorič won the UCI Gravel World Championships, holding off Florian Vermeersch and Connor Swift during a solo attack in the final 20 km of the 169 km course in Veneto, Italy.